 Padi Igguthappa Temple, dedicated to Igguthappa is the most important deity of Kodavas and Kul Devta of the of Kodagu or Coorg.
 In ancient times, he was probably the God of rain and crop.
-The crop being the basis of survival of humans and rain being the survival of crops makes sense.
-The first crop of Paddy is still offered to the lord every year at this temple by the local farmers.
+The crop being the basis of the survival of humans and rain being the survival of crops makes sense.
+The first crop of Paddy is still offered to the Lord every year at this temple by the local farmers.
 After this, the harvest festival called Puttari officially begins in the Coorg region.

 Igguthappa Temple, Madikeri

-The story goes that he is the 4th sibling of the 7 celestial siblings who landed on Malabar coast in a conch shell.
+The story goes that he is the 4th sibling of the 7 celestial siblings who landed on the Malabar coast in a conch shell.
 They were 6 brothers and one sister.
 The three elder brothers chose a village each in Kerala and settled there.
 The 4 younger siblings crossed the western ghats to reach the region of Coorg.

 The siblings lived on this land like all siblings do – fighting and living together.
 The eldest brother of these – Igguthappa decided to stay here and provide the people of Kodagu with rain and rice.
 Others moved on to other regions.

 You can read the full story here.

 The main deity at Padi Iguthappa temple is Subramanya or Karthik who is considered a son of Shiva and Kaveri Amman, considered an avatar of Gauri.
 Temple houses the Murtis of both Shiva and Igguthappa.
-In this region, river Kaveri is Kaveri Amma, omnipresent deity of Coorg and its people.
+In this region, the river Kaveri is Kaveri Amma, the omnipresent deity of Coorg and its people.